Evangelism marketing: Customer communities

 A strong avenue for evangelists is in the form of customer communities, which bring together groups of users of a product or service to share information and discuss common issues.
-Some companies assist with such events, for example General Motors' Saturn division in Tennessee organized an annual summer picnic for thousands of customers.
-Another example is the Harley Owners Groups (HOGS), organized by Harley Davidson, which associate bikers locally and globally through quarterly and annual meetings held all over the world.
+Some companies assist with such events, for example, General Motors' Saturn division in Tennessee organized an annual summer picnic for thousands of customers.
+Another example is the Harley Owners Groups (HOGS), organized by Harley Davidson, which associates bikers locally and globally through quarterly and annual meetings held all over the world.

 Starbucks, the coffee company, started an online customer community in 2008 called My Starbucks Idea, designed to collect suggestions for products or services and feedback from customers.
 During the first year of the program, My Starbucks Idea generated 70,000 ideas through the site and approximately 50 changes based on customer suggestions were implemented.